-Certificate verification is necessary to ensure you received from signer what you have requested and following will help you with that.
+Certificate verification is necessary to ensure you received from the signer what you have requested, and the following will help you with that.

 Decode SSL Certificate will decode the PEM file text and let you know information such as CN, OU, U, hash, serial number, etc.

-Once you have implemented SSL in your web server (Apache, Nginx, etc.Wrong) there are many things can go wrong.
-For ex:
+Once you have implemented SSL in your web server (Apache, Nginx, etc.), there are many things that can

 SSL Checker will help you with that; you need to provide the website URL.